Skip to main content

 Bind-Aware Auth

-Token auth and loopback bypass for gateway operational endpoints.
+Token auth plus the bind-aware loopback bypass (permissive on loopback by default) for gateway operational endpoints.

 Gateway Error Handling